 10. What if it doesn’t work out (a rescue organization should always take back the dog)?

-5. Get prepared by getting the right supplies.
+5. Get Prepared by Getting the Right Supplies

 While you should have a checklist of supplies all dogs need — food, a water bowl, leash, collar, toys and treats — with children in the household, there are some other essentials.

 Baby gate: This can help when the dog needs to be separate from the kids or when the pup isn’t allowed in a certain part of the house.
-Here is a great one that is flexible for different dog sizes.
+Below is a great one that is flexible for different dog sizes.

 Exercise pen: The exercise pen is also great, as it has a dual use as a pen and can be used to block off an area.
-If you have a breed known for high jumping, such as an Aussie or poodle, make sure you purchase an extra tall pen!
+If you have a breed known for high jumping, such as an Aussie or Poodle, make sure you purchase an extra tall pen.
 Here is one that is great for the shorties, or a tall one for the jumpers.

 While welcoming a new furry friend into the household can be challenging and an adjustment for everyone, dog included, there are a few things you can do to make the introduction between your kids and your dog go smoothly.

 Trainer Sarah Fraser of Instinct Dog Behavior & Training provides insight into making the transition as seamless as possible.
-As a Certified Dog Behavior Consultant, Certified Professional Dog Trainer and evaluator for the AKC Canine Good Citizen program, Sarah has seen it all, helping hundreds of owners with severe aggression, fear and anxiety issues.

 Here are some best practices:

-1. Teach the dog what to do in those situations, instead of just telling them what not to do
+1. Teach the dog what to do in those situations, instead of just telling them what not to do.

 2. Practice those skills in advance, so the dog is already great at the pre-selected good behaviors when the big day comes.